camilla-eldridge/BaseCap/README.md

 * Incorporates trimming recommendations from `tracetuner`.
 * Indexes quality scores whilst trimming and identifying primer sequence.
 * Determines the best place to trim to minimise sequence loss.
-* Capitalises bases below a score threshold in the fasta sequence.
+* Capitalises bases below a phred score threshold in the fasta sequence.
 * Outputs a `.qual` file associated with the trimmed fasta file. <br /> <br /> <br />